lindbrook/cholera/docs/pump.neighborhoods.md

 ### Voronoi tessellation

 Cliff and Haggett (1988) appear to be the first to use Voronoi tessellation[1] to compute pump neighborhoods.
 In their digitization of Snow's map, Dodson and Tolber (1992) include coordinates for 13 Voronoi cells.
-These are available in HistData::Snow.polygons.
-To replicate that effort, I use deldir::deldir().
+These are available in `HistData::Snow.polygons`.
+To replicate that effort, I use `deldir::deldir()`.
 With the exception of the border between the neighborhoods of the Market Place and the Adam and Eve Court pumps (pumps \#1 and \#2), I find that Dodson and Tobler's computation are otherwise identical to those using the 'deldir' package.

 To explore the data using this approach, you can use `neighborhoodVoronoi()` to create scenarios of different sets neighborhoods based on the pumps you select.
 The figure below plots the 321 fatality "addresses" and the Voronoi cells for the 13 pumps in the original map.